itsShnik/COA/RISC/README.md

+(I made RISC-Fuggit a separate repository to separate the term project from the notes.
+You can find the notes for MIPS and Verilog in the other repository [here](https://github.com/itsShnik/COA))

 # RISC-Fuggit

-RISC-Fuggit is the name given to the reduced instruction set computer, designed, implemented and programmed by @itsShnik and @Akurath6555.
+RISC-Fuggit is the name given to the reduced instruction set computer, designed, implemented and programmed by [Nikhil](https://github.com/itsShnik) and [Amatya](https://github.com/Akurath65555).
 We developed a single cycle instruction execution unit for RISC-Fuggit.
 The CPU was programmed in verilog with the __Xilinx ISE 14.7__ and was deployed on the FPGA Spartan 3.
 Below are the instructions to setup and use this CPU.

 ## Instruction Set Architecture